mainakm7/streaming_platform_app/README.md

 # Streaming Platform App

 This application replicates a streaming platform like Twitch.
-It provides a chat server and a video streaming server.
+It provides a chat server, a video streaming server, and a screen sharing server.
 The chat server allows multiple clients to join a chatroom, exchange messages, and perform administrative tasks like kicking users and promoting users to admins.
-The video streaming server captures frames from a webcam and streams them to connected clients.
+The video streaming server captures frames from a webcam and streams them to connected clients, while the screen sharing server captures the screen and streams it to connected clients.

 ## Features